savegame/sailfish-doom3es/README.md

+# SailfishOS Port

+ - [X] Added Joypad support (bindings are tested with DualShock4 + Xperia 10iii SFOS 4.5)
+ - [X] Added statically linked SDL2 (patched for SailfishOS lipstick compositor)
+ - [X] Added framebuffer transformation for landscape mode in SailfishOS
+ - [ ] Added dbus MCE call for disable screen blanking, while game is running
+ - [ ] Added imgui for use it in touch screen controls.

 # D3ES

 This repo is an update and clean up of the awesome D3WASM project (https://github.com/gabrielcuvillier/d3wasm) which brought GLES2 rendering to Dhewm3 (https://github.com/dhewm/dhewm3).